Table of content

 Even though Peter was hesitant at first, because company B said that they operate in Pennsylvania and not specifically only in his town, he was convinced after seeing a review from the same city.
 Peter goes directly to the “contact us” page of company B and fills in his contact information to get a quote from them.
 Because company A wasn’t able to convince Peter in time, they were left without a conversion.

-The same model works for all types of websites and services.
+The same model works for all types of websites and services, but is especially crucial for tech companies.
 Use social proof and reviews to prove that your products or services create value and that you are a trustworthy company in the first place.

 If you haven’t collected reviews and testimonials yet, start your 14-day trial with Trustmary now.